What do you have in mind when you hear management consultant?

 But are we actually different?
 Don't we also fall into the cliché again and again?

 We too, catch ourselves, hiring dedicated time slots for a call with our parents or challenging a friends job application again.
 Even the shopping list gets a quality check.
-During a conversation, we often realize how stupid that sounds.
+During a conversation, we often realise how stupid that sounds.
 It can't go on like this.
 It's time for a change - visually, behaviorally and professionally, because no one likes clichéd management consultants.
 But that's not it: the name has to go as well!?

 Easier said than done.
 Because that would plunge us straight into the next crisis of meaning: